WVEE

-WVEE (103.3 FM, "V-103") is a commercial radio station in Atlanta, Georgia.
+WVEE (103.3 FM) – branded as V-103 – is a commercial American radio station in Atlanta, Georgia, United States.
 It is owned by Audacy, Inc. and airs an urban contemporary radio format.
 WVEE is one of the highest-rated stations in the Atlanta radio market according to Nielsen Audio, reaching number one on many reports.
 Its studios and offices are located in Colony Square on Peachtree Street in Midtown Atlanta, along with its sister stations WAOK, WSTR and WZGC.

 WVEE has an effective radiated power of 100,000 watts.
 It shares a tower off New Street NE, with WABE-TV, as well as with WSB-FM, which is owned by Cox Radio.
-The two radio stations' transmitters are diplexed together, so that they feed to the antenna instead of into each other.
+The two radio stations' transmitters are diplexed together, so that they feed to the same antenna.